PathanAhmad/Basic-User-Management-System-Using-PHP/README.md

 ## Overview

 The above link is my implementation of the Basic User Management System as per the assignment.
-I’ve created a registration form, a login form, an admin page, and a profile page, trying to follow the instructions closely.
+I’ve created a registration form, a login form, an admin page, and a profile page.
 The project is hosted on InfinityFree.
 I ensured password security by hashing them and included admin features for account management.

-The UI is simple.
-You can log in as an admin with the user ID and password as 'random123'.
+- You can log in as an admin with the user ID and password as 'random123'.

 ## Features